-- 1) There will be designated areas on construction site for waste disposal dumpsters; locations are typically designated by the customer.
+- 1) Training of this program is conducted at time of hire and refresher/ update training is conducted as needed and at a minimum annual basis. - 2) The waste management area will be designated areas on construction site for waste disposal dumpsters; locations are typically designated by the customer.
 Prior to dropping any dumpsters on site, the Beeler Construction superintendent shall obtain the customer's/owner's approval.
-Location, switch out times and debris removal routes shall be agreed upon. - 2) Jobsites must be cleaned up on a daily basis; this shall be the responsibility of all employees on site including subcontractor employees.
-Debris shall not be allowed to over accumulate; if needed, clean up shall be done periodically during the day/shift so as not to affect work procedures and safety. - 3) Prior to removing materials from the work area to the dumpster, Beeler Construction's superintendent shall review the best route thru the jobsite; this should involve input from the customer whenever necessary.
+Location, switch out times and debris removal routesall be agreed upon. - Jobsites must be cleaned up on a daily basis; this shall be the responsibility of all employees on site including subcontractor employees.
+Debris shall not be allowed to over accumulate; if needed, clean up shall be done periodically during the day/shift so as not to affect work procedures and safety. - 4) Prior to removing materials from the work area to the dumpster, Beeler Construction's superintendent shall review the best route thru the jobsite; this should involve input from the customer whenever necessary.
 This is of particular importance when working on jobsites with ongoing operations such as retail, hospitals/health care facilities, offices, educational, etc., when public safety is a concern.
-Furthermore, this rout should also be reviewed for employee safety by avoiding construction and public vehicular traffic. - 4) Prior to beginning work, the Beeler Construction superintendent shall review project scopes with all subcontractors to determine an estimated total number of dumpsters required and approximate switch-out dates and times. - 5) Prior to beginning work, the Beeler Construction superintendent and project manager should review the project for possible salvaged material reuse or material recycling.
+Furthermore, this rout should also be reviewed for employee safety by avoiding construction and public vehicular traffic. - 5) Prior to beginning work, the Beeler Construction superintendent shall review project scopes with all subcontractors to determine an estimated total number of dumpsters required and approximate switch-out dates and times. - Prior to beginning work, the Beeler Construction superintendent and project manager should review the project for possible salvaged material reuse or material recycling.
 Some materials suitable for reuse could be: dimensional wood, wood trims and millwork, plywood, counters, cabinetry, metal studs, insulation, structural steel, etc. Other materials may be suitable for recycling such as: metals, glass, plastics, cardboard, carpet, concrete, etc. In an effort to minimize impact on the environment, Beeler Construction promotes the practice of material recycling.
-Recycling containers shall be provided when deemed beneficial or when requested by the customer; containers should be clearly labeled for respective materials.

-- 6) Only approved materials can be disposed of in dumpsters.
+Recycling containers shall be provided when deemed beneficial or when requested by the customer; containers should be clearly labeled for respective materials. - Only approved materials can be disposed of in dumpsters.
 As a rule of thumb, the following items are banned from landfills: plastic bottles and jars, aluminum containers, bi-metal containers, glass containers, steel (tin) cans, corrugated cardboard, magazines/catalogs, newspapers, office paper, grass clippings and yard debris, vehicle batteries/tires/waste oil/oil filters, household appliances such as washers, dryers, freezers, refrigerators, stoves, etc., and electronics such as televisions and microwaves.
-Always check the State regulations where the project is located; the disposal vendor should also provide lists of acceptable and unacceptable materials. - 7) Never overfill or over-stack a dumpster; the typical fill line is the top of the container sides.
-Always pay attention to never overweight a dumpster, in particular when disposing soils, concrete or other heavy materials. - 8) Never dispose of any chemicals, fuels, caustic liquids, etc., or other hazardous materials in dumpsters.
+Always check the State regulations where the project is located; the disposal vendor should also provide lists of acceptable and unacceptable materials. - 8) Never overfill or over-stack a dumpster; the typical fill line is the top of the container sides.
+Always pay attention to never overweight a dumpster, in particular when disposing soils, concrete or other heavy materials. - 9) Never dispose of any chemicals, fuels, caustic liquids, etc., or other hazardous materials in dumpsters.
 These should be stored safely on site and only disposed of by a qualified hazardous waste vendor.